revisiit/fantastic-froyo/README.md

   Starts a server running at https://localhost:3000

 ## Database
-By default, the template is configured to connect to a MongoDB database using Mongoose.
+By default, the template is configured to connect to a local MongoDB database using Mongoose.
 It first attempts to connect to a local mongo server, if there is no local mongo server running, it connects to a mLab server.

 ## File Structure
 The backend of revisiit consists of 4 major folders and a server.js file which run the server.